Lithium Triangle

 The Lithium Triangle (Triángulo del Litio) is a region of the Andes that is rich in lithium reserves, encompassed by the borders of Argentina, Bolivia, and Chile.
 The lithium in the triangle is concentrated in various salt pans that exist along the Atacama Desert and neighboring arid areas.
-The largest areas three main salt pans that define its vertices are the Salar de Uyuni in Bolivia, Salar de Atacama in Chile, and Salar del Hombre Muerto in Argentina.
+The three main salt pans that define its vertices are the Salar de Uyuni in Bolivia, Salar de Atacama in Chile, and Salar del Hombre Muerto in Argentina.
 Of these, the core of Salar de Atacama in Chile has the highest concentration of lithium (0.15% by weight) among all world's brine sources.
 (Note: The cause for the high contraction of lithium in the brines of Salar de Atacama is not fully clear as various competing hypothesis exists.
 It is suggested that high geothermal gradients and altitude differences in the hydrological basin enhances the leaching of lithium from rocks and minerals.
 The volcanoes east of Salar de Atacama may have a role in contaminating the incoming streams with salts.
 Some litium-rich waters entering Salar de Atacama are thought to have been previously concentrated at salt lakes at higher elevation.
 An important factor for the further concentration and preservation of lithium in the brines of the salt flat is the high evapotranspiration in the area which is related to the extreme aridity and the high solar radiation in the area.)

 The shape of the area of interest for lithium resources in salt pans is however not a triangle but more of a crescent starting with Salar de Surire (19° S) in the north and ending with Salar de Maricunga (27° S) in the south.
 Because of this it has been proposed to rename the area Lithium Crescent.

-As of 2017 the area was thought to hold around 54% of the world's lithium reserves, however, these reserves, which are the largest in size and the highest in quality in the world, are not expected to make the surrounding countries wealthy, as oil has done for the Gulf countries.
+As of 2017, the area was thought to hold around 54% of the world's lithium reserves; however, these reserves, which are the largest in size and the highest in quality in the world, are not expected to make the surrounding countries wealthy, as oil has done for the Gulf countries.
 For example, the total amount of lithium minerals in Chile is worth "less than Saudi Arabia's three years' worth of oil exports."

-Annual production in the early 2020's was as follows: 140,000 tons per year in Chile, 33,000 tons per year in Argentina, and 600 tons per year in Bolivia.
+Annual production in the early 2020s was 140,000 tons per year in Chile, 33,000 tons per year in Argentina, and 600 tons per year in Bolivia.